-A thorough interview will allow you fill in the blanks that even a strong resume and an in-person cooking test may leave.
+A thorough interview will allow you to fill in the blanks that you could miss even with a strong resume and an in-person cooking test.
 Whether you’re hiring an executive or head chef, the following interview questions will help guide you through the candidate screening process.

 General Icebreaker Chef Interview Questions